-Our 1999 Management Incentive Plan provides for the grant of stock options to our employees, directors, officers and consultants.
+Our 1999 management incentive plan provides for the grant of stock options to our employees, directors, officers and consultants.
 There are 1,784,384 shares of common stock reserved for awards under the plan.
 As of March 25, 2000, options to purchase 1,726,328 shares were outstanding under the plan.

-Our 2000 Equity Incentive Plan provides for the grant of incentive and nonstatutory stock options, stock appreciation rights, restricted or unrestricted common stock, promises to deliver stock or other securities in the future, awards of cash or stock earned by attaining performance criteria, cash bonuses and cash bonuses or loans to help defray the costs of the foregoing awards.
+Our 2000 incentive plan provides for the grant of incentive and nonstatutory stock options, stock appreciation rights, restricted or unrestricted common stock, promises to deliver stock or other securities in the future, awards of cash or stock earned by attaining performance criteria, cash bonuses and cash bonuses or loans to help defray the costs of the foregoing awards.
 There are 1,189,000 shares of common stock reserved under the plan.
 As of June 6, 2000, no options were outstanding under the plan.
+As of the effectiveness of the registration statement relating to this offering, our board of directors awarded our executive officers options to purchase an aggregate of 112,800 shares at an exercise price of \$16.00 per share.

-Our 2000 Directors Stock Plan provides for the grant of both automatic and discretionary nonstatutory stock options to our non-employee directors.
+Our 2000 directors stock plan provides for the grant of both automatic and discretionary nonstatutory stock options to our non-employee directors.
 Pursuant to the plan, each independent director will be automatically granted an option to purchase 20,000 shares of our common stock on the date he or she is first elected or named a director.
 On the day of each annual meeting of stockholders, each independent director who served during the prior year will be awarded an option to purchase 4,000 shares of our common stock (pro-rated if the director did not serve for the entire preceding year).
 There are 100,000 shares of common stock reserved under this plan.
 As of June 6, 2000, no options were outstanding under the plan.